 Maintaining compliance with applicable federal, provincial, state, and local statutes and regulations requires the expenditure of substantial time and financial resources.
 Rigorous and extensive FDA regulation of drug continues after approval, particularly with respect to GMP.
 We will rely, and expect to continue to rely, on third parties for the production of clinical and commercial quantities of any products that we may commercialize.
 Manufacturers of our products are required to comply with applicable requirements in the GMP regulations, including quality control and quality assurance and maintenance of records and documentation.
 Other post-approval requirements applicable to drug, include reporting of GMP deviations that may affect the identity, potency, purity and overall safety of a distributed product, record-keeping requirements, reporting of adverse effects, reporting updated safety and efficacy information, and complying with electronic record and signature requirements.
 After an NDA is approved, the product also may be subject to official lot release.
-As part of the manufacturing process, the manufacturer is required to perform certain tests on each lot of the product to the FDA together with a release protocol showing a summary of the history of manufacture of the lot and the results of all of the manufacturer's tests performed on the lot.
+As part of the manufacturing process, the manufacturer is required to perform certain tests on each lot of the product before it is released for distribution.
+If the product is subject to official release by the FDA, the manufacturer submits samples of each lot of product to the FDA together with a release protocol showing a summary of the history of manufacture of the lot and the results of all of the manufacturer's tests performed on the lot.
 The FDA also may perform certain confirmatory tests on lots of some products before releasing the lots for distribution by the manufacturer.
-In addition, the FDA conducts laboratory research related to the regulatory standards on the safety, purity, potency, and effectiveness of drugs .
+In addition, the FDA conducts laboratory research related to the regulatory standards on the safety, purity, potency, and effectiveness of drugs.

-We also must comply with the FDA's advertising and promotion requirements, such as those related to direct-to-consumer advertising, the prohibition on promoting products for uses or in patient populations that are not described in the product's approved labeling (known as "off-label use"), industrysponsored scientific and educational activities, and promotional activities involving the internet.
+We also must comply with the FDA's advertising and promotion requirements, such as those related to direct-to-consumer advertising, the prohibition on promoting products for uses or in patient populations that are not described in the product's approved labeling (known as "off-label use"), industry-sponsored scientific and educational activities, and promotional activities involving the internet.
 Discovery of previously unknown problems or the failure to comply with the applicable regulatory requirements may result in restrictions on the marketing of a product or withdrawal of the product from the market as well as possible civil or criminal sanctions.
 Failure to comply with the applicable U.S. requirements at any time during the product development process, approval process or after approval, may subject an applicant or manufacturer to administrative or judicial civil or criminal sanctions and adverse publicity.
 FDA sanctions could include refusal to approve pending applications, withdrawal of an approval, clinical hold, warning or untitled letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, mandated corrective advertising or communications with doctors, debarment, restitution, disgorgement of profits, or civil or criminal penalties.
 Any agency or judicial enforcement action could have a material adverse effect on us.